Chitarra romana: Cover versions

 The song was later covered by numerous artists, including Luciano Pavarotti, Claudio Villa, Giuseppe Di Stefano, José Carreras, Sergio Franchi, Plácido Domingo, Jerry Vale, Alfio, Lou Monte, Alfie Boe, Joni James, Bobby Solo, Rosanna Fratello, Bob Benny, Eino Grön, Reijo Taipale, Kari Tapio, Tino Rossi, Gabriella Ferri, Lando Fiorini.
 The song was sampled in 2000 by American rapper Amil in the song "Heard It All" and in 2002 by British rapper Ms. Dynamite in the song "It Takes More".

 Connie Francis version

-Connie Francis, an American-Italian herself, recorded 2 Italian albums by 1961, Connie Francis Sings Italian Favorites and More Italian Favorites, both of which were really successful, reaching No. 4 and No. 9 respectively.
+Connie Francis, an American-Italian herself, recorded 2 Italian albums by 1961, Connie Francis Sings Italian Favorites and More Italian Favorites, both of which were really successful, reaching No. 4 and No. 9 on the charts respectively.
 In 1961 she released a single from the latter album, "Roman Guitar" with the B-side "Aiutami a piangere".
 Both songs reached No. 3 in Italy, and to this day it was her most successful Italian release.
 After it she had a string of more well charting songs.